From BR Bullpen

 - High School William Howard Taft High School

 - Born January 17, 1952 in Burbank, CA USA

 Pete LaCock, the son of "Hollywood Squares" host Peter Marshall, was a first baseman, outfielder, and DH for nine years in the major leagues.
 He is best known for his 1977 and 1978 years, when he hit .303 and .295 respectively for the Kansas City Royals.
 His last major league appearance was in Game 2 of the 1980 World Series.

 He was MVP of the American Association in 1974.
 That year, as the first baseman for the Wichita Aeros, LaCock hit .327 with 23 homers and 91 RBI.
-According to a August 3, 1974 Sporting News story, Lacock became angry at Frank Haraway, Official Scorer for Denver Bears games.
-Lacock had been charged with a fielding error after not being given a hit earlier in the game.
-He picked up a ball and threw it in the Press Box, narrowly missing Colorado Governor John Vanderhoof who was sitting near Haraway.
-Lacock was suspended one game for this by Joe Ryan, AA President.
+According to an August 3rd Sporting News story, LaCock became angry at Frank Haraway, the official scorer for Denver Bears games.
+LaCock had been charged with a fielding error after not being given a hit earlier in the game.
+He picked up a ball and threw it in the press box, narrowly missing Colorado Governor John Vanderhoof who was sitting near Haraway.
+LaCock was suspended one game for this by Joe Ryan, AA President.